bigscience-workshop/petals/README.md

 ```

 You can assign `--initial_peers` to one or multiple addresses of other servers, not necessarily the first one.
-The only requirement is that at least one of them is alive, i.e. running at the time.
+The only requirement is that at least one of them is running at the time.

 Before you proceed, __please run 3 servers__ for a total of 24 blocks (3x8).
 If you are running a different model,
 make sure your servers have enough total `--num_blocks` to cover that model.